kaviraj-m/blendkit_backend/src/gate-pass/README.md

 1. Student submits gate pass request
 2. Staff of the student's department reviews and approves/rejects
 3. If approved, HOD (Head of Department) reviews and approves/rejects
+4. If approved and student is a **hosteller**, Hostel Warden reviews and approves/rejects (Day scholars skip this step)
-4. If approved, Academic Director (Principal) reviews and gives final approval/rejection
+5. If approved, Academic Director (Principal) reviews and gives final approval/rejection
-5. If approved, Security can view and verify the gate pass when student leaves campus
+6. If approved, Security can view and verify the gate pass when student leaves campus

 ## Roles and Permissions

 - **Student**: Can create gate pass requests and view their own requests
 - **Staff**: Can view and approve/reject gate pass requests from students in their department
 - **HOD**: Can view and approve/reject gate pass requests that have been approved by staff in their department
+- **Hostel Warden**: Can view and approve/reject gate pass requests for hosteller students that have been approved by their HOD
-- **Academic Director (Principal)**: Can view and give final approval/rejection for gate pass requests from all departments that have been approved by their respective HODs
+- **Academic Director (Principal)**: Can view and give final approval/rejection for gate pass requests from all departments that have been approved by their respective HODs (for day scholars) or Hostel Wardens (for hostellers)
 - **Security**: Can view approved gate passes and mark them as used when students leave campus
 - **Admin**: Can view all gate passes in the system